 4. Get an extra job.
 Pick up a part-time job nights or weekends and take those paychecks and use that money ONLY for student loan payoff.
 Consider that job to be your job that you’re working off your education for.
 Work retail at the mall, wait tables a few nights a week, or even babysit for friends.
 Every single penny you earn from that extra job should go RIGHT to your loans.

 5. Consolidate loans.
 This should be done carefully, but can be really helpful.
-There are a lot of loan consolidation companies that can help you out, however, make SURE the interest rate on the consolidated loans is SMALLER than the original interest rate.
+Consult sites like: www.qvcredit.sg for guidelines and checklists to go through when looking for cosolidating services.
+There are a lot of loan consolidation companies using which you can quickly, in fact within minutes get guaranteed loans up to 5000, however, make SURE the interest rate on the consolidated loans is SMALLER than the original interest rate.
 DO NOT consolidate a low interest rate loan to a higher interest rate consolidated loan.

 6. Ask your employer to help you out.
 MANY companies will offer to help pay off your student loans if you agree to work for them for a certain number of years or provide another assistance to the company.
 This may not work for everyone, but once you have a good standing with your employer, it can’t hurt to sit down with your boss and say, “I have some student loan debt that I’d like to pay off.
 Can you help me?
 What plans can you offer me?
 I will do “x” in exchange for student loan forgiveness, etc…” You can also ask for bonuses or raises to go towards student loans.
 The worst they can say is no!